GeorgeStrakhov/mail2sms/readme.md

 ## Todo
 ### Before Shipping:
-* create users table & controller
+* create /buymore page and test paypal
 * inbound email processing: make email controller do the job
-* superadmin interface - for adding balance to people etc.
 * paypal:
 	- figure out how to pass additional data to the paypal button and then to the IPN (so that email identifier of the account can be passed)
 	- integrate IPN (via payum)